Volunteer Fighting Corps

-Volunteer Fighting Corps (国民義勇戦闘隊, Kokumin Giyū Sentōtai) were armed civil defense units planned in 1945 in the Empire of Japan as a last desperate measure to defend the Japanese home islands against the projected Allied invasion during Operation Downfall (Ketsugo Sakusen) in the final stages of World War II.
+Volunteer Fighting Corps (国民義勇戦闘隊, Kokumin Giyū Sentōtai) were armed civil defense units, turned militias, planned in 1945 in the Empire of Japan as a last desperate measure to defend the Japanese home islands against the projected Allied invasion during Operation Downfall (Ketsugo Sakusen) in the final stages of World War II.

 They were the Japanese equivalent of the German Volkssturm and British Home Guard.
 Its commander-in-chief was former Prime Minister General Kuniaki Koiso.

 History

 Volunteer Corps

 In March 1945, the cabinet of Japanese Prime Minister Kuniaki Koiso passed a law establishing the creation of unarmed civil defense units, Volunteer Corps (国民義勇隊, Kokumin Giyūtai).
 With the assistance of the Taisei Yokusankai political party, the tonarigumi and Great Japan Youth Party, units were created by June 1945.

 The Kokumin Giyūtai was not combatant, but working unit for fire service, food production, and evacuation.
 All male civilians between the ages of 12 and 65 years, and females between 12 and 45 years were members.
 They received training on fire fighting techniques and elementary first aid.